PoisotLab/ms_betacov_mapping/README.md

-components of risk are (i) the phylogenetic diversity of hosts, representing the diversification potential of the system (hotspots, selection mosaics), under the assumption that bat diversification is not primarily driven by viruses [@Gorbunova2020WorGoe]; (ii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits in unusual combinations (cold spots, trait remixing); finally, (iii) viral sharing among hosts, representing the potential for hosts to be exposed to complex and functionaly diverse communities (trait remixing, biotic complexity).
-We turn these predicates into a spatially explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
+components of risk are (i) the phylogenetic diversity of hosts, representing the diversification potential of the system (hotspots, selection mosaics), under the assumption that bat diversification is not primarily driven by viruses [@Gorbunova2020WorGoe]; (ii) viral sharing among hosts, representing levels of viral exchange within host communities that may act as a buffer against viral specialization in any given host (i.e., high sharing creates coldspots of selective pressures from any given host species); and (iii) the local uniqueness of the bat community, representing the potential for viruses to be exposed to novel host traits in unusual combinations (trait remixing).
+We turn these features into a spatially-explicit additive mapping of zoonotic risk components, revealing the extreme heterogeneity of risk at the global scale.
 Explicitely framing the notion of spillover risk based on propositions from the GMTC (which is to say, based on a framework linking interactions between species